acp91/Predicting_Stock_Prices/README.md

 ![funk_SVD_optimize](https://github.com/acp91/Predicting_Stock_Prices/blob/main/images_git/funk_SVD_optimize.png)

 ### Prediction
 Out of various different models that can be used to predict time series data (e.g. simple linear regression, AR, ARIMA) I've decided to rather use a deep-learning based model called *Long-short-term-memory* or *LSTM* for short.
 The reason for it is that LSTM model is designed to learn what information / past prices are worth keeping for predicting future prices and what information is not relevant.
 As discussed [here](https://datascience.stackexchange.com/questions/12721/time-series-prediction-using-arima-vs-lstm#:~:text=LSTM%20works%20better%20if%20we,not%20require%20setting%20such%20parameters) LSTM is a better choice than e.g. alternative ARIMA time series models for when we are dealing with a large amount of data (which gives deep leaning model enough information to learn on).
+Most of the well known stock have 10+ years of history which should be enough to train the model.

 I've relied on some existing work as referenced in the *Reference* section in the end.

 I ran an LSTM model predicting 1-day ahead price.
 After trying out different options these are the parameters my model is using:
-* Latest 15 prices to learn.
-I did not use a longer sequence for learning as it would limit the number of stocks for which I could make all 5 predictions
+* Latest 80 prices to learn
-* Uses Adam optimizer.
-SGD did not converge in most of the examples that I run
+* Uses Adam optimizer (SGD approach would always flatten predictions too much therefore Adam seemed a better choice)
 * Validation sample size of 8%
 * Test sample size of 12%
 * Dropout rate of 5%
-* Uses 3 hidden layers of sizes 30
+* Uses 3 hidden layers of sizes 40
 * Learn rate of 0.1%

 I've used mean squared error for model selection as well as keeping in mind that complicated models that would take a long time to run would ruin some of the user experience.
 With the model I have specified above it takes around 1 minute to train and display the data (but it will depend on users GPU as the code is relying on Tensor Flow library).
 Mean squared error is a good estimator in this case as I am not so interested in the magnitude of the predictions, just that the direction / trend is right.
 If mean squared error is smaller, it means that the prediction, on average, was in the same direction as the actual price move (i.e. increase / decrease in the stock price).
 I ran the tests for an IBM stock as it has a long history of prices.